study-flamingo/ledall-study-guide/ledall_study_guide_manuscript_final.md

 ---

-### CHAPTER 25: THE NINTH COUNTER - "THE DOUBLE ROUND WITH 2 THRUSTS"
+### COUNTER 25: THE NINTH COUNTER - "THE DOUBLE ROUND WITH 2 THRUSTS"

 **Original Text:** *The ixth callyde ye Doble rounde wt ij Foynes A double rounde forwarde wt a foyne at hys face An other att hys bely Standyng ſtyll pley a quarter full wt an other voyde be att yor ſtope.*